Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 Legalese: the language of the law

-Though, before English became the official language, oftentimes cases that were considered important enough to be shared with the general public were also written in English.
+But even before English became the official language, oftentimes cases that were considered important enough to be shared with the general public were also written in English.
 This can be seen from Calvin’s Case in Coke’s Reports (Part 7, Trin.
-6 Jacobi, 1) which looks at the legal status of Scots post the ascension of James VI and I. The year 1641 would see the first law reports printed entirely in English.
+6 Jacobi, 1) which looks at the legal status of Scots post the ascension of James VI and I.

 Latin